lumirelle/lumirelle.me/pages/posts/js-advanced-grammar-manual.md

 >
 > `str.at(index)` method is included in ECMAScript 2022, so it may not be supported in older environments.
 >
-> You can use a polyfill or a library like `core-js` to add support for it in older environments.
+> You can use a polyfill or a library like `core-JavaScript` to add support for it in older environments.

 #### Tagged template literals

-JS supports
+JavaScript supports
 [tagged template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals#Tagged_templates)
 , which allows you to create custom string processing functions: